 But wait isn’t taking a trip to Ladakh or soaking at the beaches of Goa or hiking the snow-capped mountains of the North or South already clichés?
-If you agree to this, we have a better plan for you!
+If you agree with this, we have a better plan for you!
 Keeping aside the mundane why not dig-in to the hidden gems or so to say the offbeat destinations of India.
 There are still a few overlooked destinations that have high potential in terms of tourism!
 Some of these are hidden destinations that lay nestled in the lap of gorgeous Northeast and South India, whereas some take you to the extreme North and beyond.
 And besides satiating your wanderlust, it will be so much cooler to try that perfect adventure that your friends haven’t experienced yet.
-Some of the Off beat India destination that will blow our mind are below.
-We must explore these once
+Some of the Offbeat India destinations that will blow our mind are below.
+We must explore these once.

 Here’s a list of few unexplored places in India that we feel should totally go in your travel bucket list soon.